vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Info/Quaternions/FromToRotation.md

 There is an equivalence to [`AngleAxis`](AngleAxis.md) here, axis is the ::`cross product`::{.quaternion-axis}, and ::`angle`::{.quaternion-angle} is made between from and to.

 :::note
-Similarly, the starting rotation position around that axis is arbitrary—though defined by ::`fromDirection`::{.quaternion-from}—the angle is scalar.
+Note that the rotation angle is scalar—though defined by ::`fromDirection`::{.quaternion-from}, it does not start at the visualised position.
 :::

 ### In use